domdoesdodrip/Cryptical/README.md

 -add selection of proxy to use inside of games

+# Site update

-# Remove .wtf domain for another project
+-Remove .wtf domain for another project